Sakura Laurel

-Sakura Laurel (サクラローレル, 8 May 1991 – 24 January 2020) was a Japanese Thoroughbred racehorse and former stud.
+Sakura Laurel (Japanese: サクラローレル, Hepburn: Sakura Rōreru; 8 May 1991 – 24 January 2020) was a Japanese Thoroughbred racehorse and sire who won the 1996 Tenno Sho (Spring) and Arima Kinen.

-He was the Japanese Horse of the Year and Best Older Male Horse in 1996 when he won both Tenno Sho (Spring) and Arima Kinen.
+Sakura Laurel was impeded by injuries such as fractures as a three-year-old.
+In his four-year-old season, he won the 1996 Tenno Sho (Spring) and Arima Kinen and was awarded Japanese Horse of the Year along with the JRA Award for Best Older Male Horse.
+His other achievements include victories in the 1996 Nakayama Kinen and Sankei Sho All Comers.

 Background

-Sakura Laurel was foaled out of Lola Lola, which is a french-bred thoroughbred whose sire by Saint Cyrien who were both not a great racehorse.
-Although, his sire line proved otherwise as his sire, Rainbow Quest was an american-bred 1995 Prix de l'Arc de Triomphe winner and the grandsire, Blushing Groom was a 4 times G1 winner who bred and trained in France.
+Sakura Laurel was foaled out of Lola Lola, a French thoroughbred sired by 1982 Grand Critérium winner Saint Cyrien.
+Sakura Laurel's sire, Rainbow Quest, won the 1985 Prix de l'Arc de Triomphe.
+Rainbow Quest was a descendant of Blushing Groom, who won 4 G1 races and became an influential sire and grandsire, siring horses such as Nashwan, who won several major G1 races in the United Kingdom, and Canadian Horse Racing Hall of Fame inductee Runaway Groom.
+Blushing Groom is a grandsire of successful Japanese racehorses Mayano Top Gun, Matikanefukukitaru and T. M. Opera O.

-His mother, Lola Lola was purchased by Sakura Commerce Co. after the conception with Rainbow Quest which meant she was pregnant with a foal before being imported.
-After he was born, he was being assigned to Trainer Katsutaro Sakai.
-Sakai who was present during his birth instantly said, "He was a good horse with very thin, beautiful skin.
+His dam, Lola Lola, was purchased by Sakura Commerce Co. after being impregnated by Rainbow Quest, and so she was pregnant with a foal before being imported to Japan.
+After Sakura Laurel was born, he was assigned to trainer Katsutaro Sakai.
+Sakai, who was present during his birth instantly said, "He was a good horse with very thin, beautiful skin.
 He had large nostrils and a good physique."
-The breeders's staff, Yushi Tanioka of Tanioka farm quoted, "He was a good horse.
+Yushi Tanioka of Tanioka Farm quoted, "He was a good horse.
 He had a lot of grace, and I was confident in his quality.
 At this point, I had a feeling he would be a big hit in the classic races."

-Racing Career
+Racing career

-3 years old (1994)
+1994: three-year-old season

 Sakura Laurel was a physically weak horse with problems in his hocks.
-Due to this condition, he had to wait until three years old to make his debut in which he finished badly at ninth place in first try and third in a retry.
-Due to his weak legs, the owner decided to try him for the dirt track for his next race.
-This decision turned fruitful as he started in fifth place and moved to the outside in the straight, beating the rest by three lengths to win his first race.
-The next two race after this, the owner decided to try him again on the turf in preparation for Tokyo Yushun.
-He finished sixth on the next race after switching back to turf.
-Two weeks later, he ran on dirt race again where he finished the race second, three quarters of a length behind Taiki Blizzard.
+Due to this condition, he performed poorly in his first two races, finishing ninth and third place respectively.
+Due to his weak legs, the owner decided to try him on a dirt track for his next race.
+This proved successful as he started in fifth place and moved to the outside in the straight and won by three lengths.
+After another two races, Sakura Laurel's owner decided to try him again on turf in preparation for the Japanese Derby, where he came sixth.
+Two weeks later, he ran on dirt again and finished second, three quarters of a length behind Taiki Blizzard.
 His jockey for that race, Olivier Peslier commented, "The winning horse was certainly strong, but this horse is also strong.
 Perhaps he's better suited to turf?"
-Sakura Laurel proved his dirt ability again on the next race, winning the race by breaking away early and finishing two and a half length ahead.
+Sakura Laurel proved his ability on dirt once again, winning his next race by breaking away early and finishing two and a half lengths ahead.